We’ve been putting the Bumbleride Indie (Natural Edition) stroller to the test for the last couple of weeks, and I’m now a fanboy of this company.

 Our family has never been big on strollers.
 We’re more baby wearers than baby pushers, but the bigger our kids got (and the more stuff we haul around with us), the more sense a stroller made to us.

-And we’ve had some crappy stroller experiences, due to everything from cheap materials to shoddy design, so it’s been a dreamy couple of weeks with the Bumbleride buggy at our house (our kids call it a buggy, not a stroller.
+And we’ve had some crappy stroller experiences, due to everything from cheap materials to shoddy design.
+We decided to get informed and read some tandem stroller reviews and got equipped!
+It’s been a dreamy couple of weeks with the Bumbleride buggy at our house (our kids call it a buggy, not a stroller.
 Go figure).

 The Bumbleride is the Mercedes of strollers.